jmrr/phd_thesis/Corrections/list_of_changes.md

         provided.
 However it still represents a limitation of the system that hinders the evaluation of more SLAM methods with the RSM dataset.

-        > Apart from the lack of multiple views of the same sequences, other artifacts such as motion blur and the lack of an analysis adding tracking to the methods represent a limitation in the generalisation of the results presented in this thesis.
-Although the lack of tracking is a deliberated design choice in order to perform the analysis of the appearance-based methods in isolation, it must be taken as a limitation of the system in a final application, since as we will see in Chapter 4, SLAM methods benefit from tracking algorithms to supply bad image associations.
+        > Apart from the lack of multiple views of the same sequences, crowded spaces and other artifacts such as motion blur were excluded from the study.
+Tracking algorithms, fundamental in SLAM methods to supply bad image associations, were not used.
+However, this was a deliberate design choice, as in an assistive context for the blind and partially sighted, SLAM’s localisation and mapping lack relevance unless the current journey can be related to previous passes.
+The analysis of the appearancebased methods is therefore performed in isolation, although adding tracking is contemplated in future work as we will see in Chapter 4.

         > **Localisation from place-cell models**
         The creation of place cells is based on the assumptions that a) there